godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 ### Game specific templates and behaviors

 As an example, Unreal comes with a player controller, environment controller, and a lot of tools to manage the game pacing and flow.
-Most likely aimed at TPS/FPS games, which is the most popular game type made with the engine.
+These are most likely aimed at TPS/FPS games, which are the most popular game types made with the engine.

 Some of these can be found as templates in Godot's Asset Library but are nowhere close to that functionality.
 Eventually, official ones should be created that are more powerful and complete.